Atticus Wealth Management LLC Purchases 120 Shares of Ecolab Inc. (NYSE:ECL)

-Atticus Wealth Management LLC boosted its stake in shares of Ecolab Inc. (NYSE:ECL – Get Rating) by 12.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 1,074 shares of the basic materials company’s stock after acquiring an additional 120 shares during the quarter.
-Atticus Wealth Management LLC’s holdings in Ecolab were worth $165,000 as of its most recent SEC filing.
+Atticus Wealth Management LLC increased its position in Ecolab Inc. (NYSE:ECL – Get Rating) by 12.6% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 1,074 shares of the basic materials company’s stock after acquiring an additional 120 shares during the quarter.
+Atticus Wealth Management LLC’s holdings in Ecolab were worth $165,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently added to or reduced their stakes in the stock.
-US Asset Management LLC acquired a new position in Ecolab during the 1st quarter valued at about $25,000.
-O Dell Group LLC lifted its position in Ecolab by 62.1% during the 1st quarter.
-O Dell Group LLC now owns 188 shares of the basic materials company’s stock valued at $33,000 after purchasing an additional 72 shares during the period.
-Riverview Trust Co acquired a new position in Ecolab during the 1st quarter valued at about $34,000.
-Citizens National Bank Trust Department acquired a new stake in shares of Ecolab in the 4th quarter valued at approximately $35,000.
-Finally, Intelligent Financial Strategies acquired a new stake in shares of Ecolab in the 4th quarter valued at approximately $35,000.
-Institutional investors own 87.71% of the company’s stock.
+Other large investors also recently modified their holdings of the company.
+US Asset Management LLC bought a new position in shares of Ecolab in the first quarter valued at approximately $25,000.
+O Dell Group LLC raised its stake in Ecolab by 62.1% in the first quarter.
+O Dell Group LLC now owns 188 shares of the basic materials company’s stock valued at $33,000 after purchasing an additional 72 shares in the last quarter.
+Riverview Trust Co purchased a new stake in Ecolab in the first quarter valued at approximately $34,000.
+Citizens National Bank Trust Department purchased a new stake in Ecolab in the fourth quarter valued at approximately $35,000.
+Finally, Intelligent Financial Strategies purchased a new stake in Ecolab in the fourth quarter valued at approximately $35,000.
+87.71% of the stock is currently owned by institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
-Shareholders of record on Tuesday, September 20th will be given a $0.51 dividend.
-This represents a $2.04 dividend on an annualized basis and a yield of 1.34%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, October 17th.
+Shareholders of record on Tuesday, September 20th will be paid a $0.51 dividend.
 The ex-dividend date is Monday, September 19th.
-Ecolab’s dividend payout ratio is presently 53.13%.
+This represents a $2.04 annualized dividend and a yield of 1.34%.
+Ecolab’s payout ratio is 53.13%.

-In related news, major shareholder William H. Gates III bought 149,190 shares of Ecolab stock in a transaction that occurred on Thursday, August 11th.
-The shares were acquired at an average cost of $171.47 per share, for a total transaction of $25,581,609.30.
-Following the completion of the acquisition, the insider now directly owns 30,834,744 shares of the company’s stock, valued at approximately $5,287,233,553.68.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, EVP Angela M. Busch sold 2,300 shares of the company’s stock in a transaction on Wednesday, September 7th.
-The stock was sold at an average price of $170.66, for a total transaction of $392,518.00.
-Following the completion of the sale, the executive vice president now owns 16,716 shares in the company, valued at $2,852,752.56.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, major shareholder William H. Gates III acquired 149,190 shares of Ecolab stock in a transaction on Thursday, August 11th.
-The stock was acquired at an average price of $171.47 per share, with a total value of $25,581,609.30.
-Following the purchase, the insider now directly owns 30,834,744 shares in the company, valued at $5,287,233,553.68.
-The disclosure for this purchase can be found here.
-Over the last three months, insiders have bought 274,284 shares of company stock worth $47,244,385.
-Insiders own 1.04% of the company’s stock.
+In other Ecolab news, EVP Angela M. Busch sold 2,300 shares of the company’s stock in a transaction that occurred on Wednesday, September 7th.
+The stock was sold at an average price of $170.66, for a total value of $392,518.00.
+Following the completion of the transaction, the executive vice president now directly owns 16,716 shares in the company, valued at approximately $2,852,752.56.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, Director Arthur J. Higgins sold 3,200 shares of the stock in a transaction that occurred on Monday, August 1st.
+The stock was sold at an average price of $166.74, for a total transaction of $533,568.00.
+Following the completion of the transaction, the director now directly owns 22,530 shares in the company, valued at approximately $3,756,652.20.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Angela M. Busch sold 2,300 shares of the stock in a transaction that occurred on Wednesday, September 7th.
+The shares were sold at an average price of $170.66, for a total value of $392,518.00.
+Following the transaction, the executive vice president now owns 16,716 shares of the company’s stock, valued at $2,852,752.56.
+The disclosure for this sale can be found here.
+Insiders acquired 274,284 shares of company stock worth $47,244,385 in the last three months.
+1.04% of the stock is owned by company insiders.

 Ecolab Inc provides water, hygiene, and infection prevention solutions and services in the United States and internationally.
 The company operates through Global Industrial, Global Institutional & Specialty, and Global Healthcare & Life Sciences segments.
 The Global Industrial segment offers water treatment and process applications, and cleaning and sanitizing solutions to manufacturing, food and beverage processing, transportation, chemical, metals and mining, power generation, pulp and paper, commercial laundry, petroleum, refining, and petrochemical industries.